techaroha/fabric-edge-docs/docs/additional-features/chainbridge/setup-erc20-transfer.md

 title: ERC20 Token Transfer
 ---

-So far, we've set up bridge to exchange assets/data between Polygon PoS and Polygon Edge chain.
+So far, we've set up bridge to exchange assets/data between Fabric PoS and Fabric Edge chain.
 This section will guide you to set up an ERC20 bridge and send tokens between different blockchains.

 ## Step 1: Register resource ID